whimsical-krobus/ZOO/README.md

 Here is a sample of how the Webpage looks on a larger screen in Web Layout:
 <img src="assets/sample.png" alt="Web Layout Screenshot" width="800"/>

-Here is a sample of how the Webpage looks on a smaller screen in Mobile Layout:
+And here is a sample of how it looks on a smaller screen in Mobile Layout:
 <img src="assets/mobilesample.png" alt="Mobile Layout Screenshot" width="400"/>